TuyenVy911/Exercise06PowerBuy/README.md

 * Change language to EN

-* Search by using the keyword “TV” :tv:
+* Search by using the keyword “TV”

 * Filter TV with Screen Size Group (inches) “44 – 55 inches” screen size and add one item to the cart from the return list